-All students funded under any National Space Grant Program must register in the NASA STEM Gateway system here: https://stemgateway.nasa.gov/public/s/login/SelfRegister.
-Guidance on setting up your profile will be posted to the LaSPACE website.
+All students funded under any National Space Grant Program must register in the NASA STEM Gateway system here: https://stemgateway.nasa.gov/s/.

+Guidance on setting up a NASA STEM Gateway profile is posted to the LaSPACE Document Center on our website in the student resources section.